 Peanut Chicken Stir Fry made with lean ground chicken, cabbage slaw, and a quick and easy homemade peanut sauce.
 A great healthy recipe that comes together in less than 20 minutes and can be easily adapted for a gluten-free, paleo, or Whole30 diet.

 This healthy Peanut Chicken Stir Fry tastes just like chicken satay without all the work of marinating skewers, making a complicated sauce, and grilling.
-It's ready in less time than it takes to order takeout, is made with ingredients you likely have at home, and is full of flavor.
-Plus with around 325 calories and only 4 Weight Watchers Smartpoints per serving, it's a meal you can feel good about eating.
+It's ready in less time than it takes to order takeout, is made with ingredients you likely have at home and is full of flavor.
+It's a meal you can feel good about eating.

 Whenever we order Thai food, we order at least two orders of Chicken Satay.
 It's one of our favorites and we are always fighting for the last skewer.
 And let's be honest, a big part of that is the amazing peanut sauce that comes with any good chicken satay.
 Yum.
 I would eat that stuff on almost anything.
 So when I was brainstorming new chicken stir-fry recipes last week, a chicken satay stir-fry was one of the first things I thought about.